FusionAuth/terraform-provider-fusionauth/docs/resources/entity_type.md

 ---

-* `data` - (Optional) An object that can hold any information about the Entity Type that should be persisted.
+* `data` - (Optional) A JSON string that can hold any information about the Entity Type that should be persisted.
 Must be aJSON string.
 * `entity_type_id` - (Optional) The ID to use for the new Entity Type.
 If not specified a secure random UUID will be generated.
 * `jwt_configuration` - (Optional) A block to configure JSON Web Token (JWT) options.
   * `enabled` - (Optional) Indicates if this application is using the JWT configuration defined here or the global JWT